-After losing her mother last year to COVID-19, one listener of the All In podcast who is not a member of our faith expressed interest in hearing the Latter-day Saint perspective about the pandemic.
-So, while there are certainly many perspectives and we are unable to represent every Latter-day Saint, we decided to reach out to one Latter-day Saint doctor, Dr. Candace Mcnaughton, who has not only treated those with COVID-19 in the emergency room but whose colleagues are researchers working diligently to eradicate COVID-19.
+After losing her mother to COVID-19, one listener of the All In podcast who is not a member of our faith expressed interest in hearing the Latter-day Saint perspective about the pandemic.
+So, while there are certainly many perspectives and we are unable to represent every Latter-day Saint, we decided to reach out to one Latter-day Saint doctor, Dr. Candace Mcnaughton, who has not only treated those with COVID-19 in the emergency room but whose colleagues are researchers working diligently to eradicate COVID-19 and its variants.

 The December 2020 update of the General Handbook includes the following about “seeking information from reliable sources”:

 In today’s world, information is easy to access and share.
 This can be a great blessing for those seeking to be educated and informed.
 However, many sources of information are unreliable and do not edify.
 Some sources seek to promote anger, contention, fear or baseless conspiracy theories (see 3 Nephi 11:30; Mosiah 2:32).
 Therefore, it is important that church members be wise as they seek truth.
 Seek out and share only credible, reliable and factual sources of information.
 Avoid sources that are speculative or founded on rumor.
 The guidance of the Holy Ghost, along with careful study, can help members discern between truth and error (see Doctrine and Covenants 11:12; 45:57).
 In matters of doctrine and church policy, the authoritative sources are the scriptures, the teachings of the living prophets and the General Handbook.

 Mcnaughton emphasized that her perspectives are that of just one individual but provided some thoughts on how we might seek reliable information on developments surrounding the pandemic.

 Listen to the full episode here or in the player below.
 You can also read a full transcript of the episode here.